yahah100/BatteryPackLife/assets/Model_training.md

-## Special announcement for Dummy model usage
+## Note for Dummy model usage

-Due to the Dummy model simply calculates the average life for every dataset during training, the usage of Dummy model is different from other models.
-The usage is shown below:
+Because the Dummy model simply uses the average life of the training data as the prediction, the usage of the Dummy model is different from other models.
+An example is shown below:

 ```shell
 python ./models/Dummy.py [dataset] [random_seed]